Catherine22/Algorithm/README.md

   - In this case, I assumed that no duplicated keys in the BST.
 Every operation based on this scenario.
   - [MyBinarySearchTree]

-  > It extends [MyBinaryTree].
-The only difference between the node ([BNode]) of MyBinaryTree and the node ([BSTNode]) of  MyBinarySearchTree is key, which means you sort the whole tree by keys and you are able to assign null or duplicated values.
-It's a key-value pair.
-Or you can just remove value if you don't need it.<br><br>
+  > BST extends [MyBinaryTree].
+It sorts the whole tree by keys and you are able to assign null or duplicated keys.<br><br>
   > - [MyBinaryTree] implements BinaryTree the interface <br>
   > - [BinarySearchTreeImpl] implements BinarySearchTree the interface and extends [MyBinaryTree]<br>
-  > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [BinarySearchTreeImpl], however.
-Because I want to hide some public methods which are not supported for BST are built by [MyBinaryTree] <br>
+  > If you want to operate BST, you have to create [MyBinarySearchTree] instead of [BinarySearchTreeImpl] though.
+In order to hide some public [MyBinaryTree] methods which are not supported by BST.<br>

 ### AVL Tree
   - An AVL tree is a balanced binary search tree.
 For every node, the heights of left and right children of every node differs by at most 土 1 (|hl - hr| <= 1)